 Whenever mask ventilation is challenging and anatomical obstruction has been ruled out, the difficulty is possibly caused by functional obstruction.
-Therefore, it is recommended to deepen the anesthesia or use neuromuscular blockers.3 For functional obstruction, prompt use of hypnotics and neuromuscular blockers is a better option than awakening the child, since tolerance to apnea in young children is low and the "no-oxygenation" situation is critical.
+Therefore, it is recommended to deepen the anesthesia or use neuromuscular blockers.
+For functional obstruction, prompt use of hypnotics and neuromuscular blockers is a better option than awakening the child, since tolerance to apnea in young children is low and the "no-oxygenation" situation is critical.
 Propofol is the first option to be used as it promotes airway relaxation.
-It is noteworthy that careful hemodynamic monitoring is essential, as severe hypotension may occur.3 Neuromuscular blockers also improve tracheal intubation conditions.47
+It is noteworthy that careful hemodynamic monitoring is essential, as severe hypotension may occur.
+Neuromuscular blockers also improve tracheal intubation conditions.

-Specific situations of functional obstruction and their pharmacological treatment

-Initial management for partial laryngospasm is the administration of 100% oxygen and continuous airway pressure (CPAP), followed by increasing anesthetic depth.
-In children without intravenous access, anesthesia can be deepened with inhalational agents and, if required, intramuscular succinylcholine at a dose of 4 to 5 mg.kg-1 can be used.^{3,8} In children with venous access, after initial management the approach is propofol (0.5 to 5 mg.kg-1), titrated to the desired effect.
+Specific situations of functional obstruction and their pharmacological treatment succinylcholine at a dose of 4 to 5 mg.kg-1 can be used.
+In children with venous access, after initial management the approach is propofol (0.5 to 5 mg.kg-1), titrated to the desired effect.
 If the situation deteriorates, succinylcholine (0.1 to 1 mg.kg-1) or rocuronium (0.9 to 1.2 mg.kg-1) can be used.
 Rocuronium has the advantage of neuromuscular blockade reversal if awakening the child is decided.